-The Center for Entrepreneurship, Social Good, and Transformational Leadership was established in 2017 at Wilberforce University.
-Founded under the direction of President Herman J. Felton, The Center is supported through a generous gift from Dr. Mark and Shelly Wilson.
-Dr. Mark Wilson is a graduate of Wilberforce University and CEO/Founder of Chime Solutions, Inc. The Wilsons have given their time and talent to Wilberforce University and are the examples we seek for our students.
-As a result of the Wilson’s generosity The Center will be a place where participants come to know and grapple with the various issues of our time and engage in solution building through learning and practices that relate to entrepreneurship, social good, and transformational leadership.
+The Center for Entrepreneurship and Innovation was established through a generous gift from alumni Mark Wilson and his wife Shelly Wilson.
+Mr. Mark Wilson serves as Chairman of the Wilberforce University Board of Trustees and is the CEO/Founder of Chime Solutions, Inc. The Wilsons have given their time and talent to Wilberforce University and are the examples we seek for our students.
+The Wilson’s generosity has positioned The Center as a place where ideas of entrepreneurship and innovation become reality.

 About the Center

-The Center’s Mission: The mission of The Center is to generate change through the development of entrepreneurs, to impact the social good through research, engagement, and action, and to inspire leadership that transforms communities.
+The Center’s Mission: The mission of The Center is to generate change through entrepreneurship and innovation.

 The Center’s Strategy: The Center’s foundational strategy consists of engagement, experiential learning, and research.
 The Center seeks:

 - to increase entrepreneurship in the communities our students represent